 The Dartmouth Education Foundation was founded as a Community Foundation fund in 2007 by a group of parents and citizens concerned with the consequences of decreased public funding on the quality of education in the town’s public schools.
 The Foundation was formed to ensure enhanced and enriched education opportunities for students in Dartmouth.
 The Foundation awards annual mini-grants for innovative programs and projects that would not otherwise be available in the town’s public schools.
 For more information about the Dartmouth Education Foundation (opens new window).

 Hawthorn Medical Associates Charitable Fund

-Established in 1970, Hawthorn Medical is the largest multi-specialty medical group practice in the New Bedford area and an affiliate of Partners Community Healthcare, Inc. The half-million charitable fund was created as an endowed fund of the Community Foundation.
+Established in 1970, Hawthorn Medical is the largest multi-specialty medical group practice in the New Bedford area and an affiliate of Steward Health Care Network.
+The half-million charitable fund was created as an endowed fund of the Community Foundation.

 The Lipsky-Whittaker Fund of the Community Foundation awards semi-annual grants to support projects focused on either gay, lesbian, bisexual, and transgendered youth or HIV/AIDS prevention, education and treatment.
 Founded by the John J. Lipsky Charitable Trust, the Fund believes strongly in making strategic investments for the well-being of the Greater New Bedford Gay, Lesbian, Bisexual and Transgendered (GLBT) community and in combating HIV/AIDS through prevention and education.
 Projects must be focused within the following geographic area: Acushnet, Dartmouth, Fairhaven, Freetown, Marion, Mattapoisett, New Bedford, Rochester, Wareham, and Westport.